amiaopensource/lenticular/README.md

 # lenticular

-Original source code of «doLCE – do Lenticular film Color rEconstruction».
+This repository contains:

+- the original _doLCE_ (do Lenticular film Color rEconstruction) source code
+- a work-in-progress code